Adults with

 This exploratory 6-year analysis was not specified in the protocol, is descriptive in nature, and offers supportive, but not conclusive, results about pregnancies reported by ECHELON-1 participants or their partners.
 This analysis was not powered to determine differences between treatment arms.
 Fertility was not formally assessed.1

-143 female patients or partners of male patients reported pregnancies at 6 years
+Graph: 143 female patients or partners of male patients reported pregnancies at 6 years

 §§